 | Proof system | CLSAG | Curve tree membership proofs |

-The USDm peg is maintained by a crypto reserve consisting of BTC and XMR, held in protocol-controlled wallets.
-The reserve system enforces a minimum 150% collateralization ratio — for every $1 of USDm in circulation, at least $1.50 of crypto assets back it.
+The USDm peg is maintained by a crypto reserve consisting of BTC and XMR, held in protocol-controlled wallets under threshold custody.
+The reserve system enforces a minimum 150% collateralization floor — for every $1 of USDm in circulation, at least $1.50 of crypto assets back it — and is designed to grow toward 400%+ over time.
+Every protocol fee, every mint bond, every sovereign-site publish fee, and every successful Buy USDm flow routes its over-collateral into the reserve.
+The ratio is a floor that compounds upward as ecosystem activity accrues.

 The reserve health directly controls three protocol parameters: swap fees (Section 7), mining emission (Section 8), and lending capacity.
 This creates a self-correcting feedback loop — stress conditions increase fee revenue while reducing outflows, naturally restoring reserve health.

-The 1.5:1 ratio provides a substantial buffer against crypto market volatility.
-Even a 33% decline in BTC/XMR prices keeps the reserve at 100% coverage.
+The 1.5:1 floor provides a substantial buffer against crypto market volatility from day one — even a 33% decline in BTC/XMR prices keeps the reserve at 100% coverage.
 The combination of overcollateralization + adaptive fees + emission gating creates three independent defense layers.
-For comparison, MakerDAO requires 150-175% collateralization for DAI — MoneroUSD's 150% floor is within established DeFi norms.
+For comparison, MakerDAO requires 150-175% collateralization for DAI — MoneroUSD's floor is within established DeFi norms.

 MoneroUSD supports bidirectional swaps between USDm and two collateral assets: BTC and XMR.
 The swap protocol uses on-chain verification to ensure atomicity — no trust in third parties required.